Luciezac/Folio/readme.md

 # Lucie Zaccardi's Portfolio

-This project presents the numberous and diverse project Luce has made in the past years.
+This project presents the numberous and diverse projects Lucie has made in the past years.

 # Designer and Developer